tomjoht/tomjoht.github.io/pages/general/advertising.md

 Getting started tutorials are approximately 2,000 word posts that provide a brief overview of your product and then explain how to get started with it.

 These posts can provide more visibility than other forms of advertising.
-It depends on the product/service, but a popular getting-started tutorial can receive much more visibility and have more impact than a banner ad.
+A popular getting-started tutorial can receive much more visibility and have more impact than a banner ad.

-To write this post, I usually have a 20-30 minute phone call with you to find out what message you want to share.
-Before publishing the post, I send it to you for review to make sure it fits your messaging.
-Each product review post is clearly identified as a sponsored post.
-Links have `ref="nofollow"`.

 Here are a few examples: